sioel0/lisa/docs/imp/index.md

 # The IMP Language

-IMP is a high-level, imperative, and dynamic programming language.
-It is inspired by Java.
+IMP is a high-level, imperative, and dynamic programming language inspired by Java.
+IMP is used as main testing language in LiSA.

 ## Typing